usefulness/project-starter/Advanced.md

 ```

 - `javaVersion` - defines which java version source code is compatible with
-- `javaFilesAllowed` - defines if the project can contain java files, fails the build otherwise.
 - `androidPlugin`:
   - contains values passed to _Android Gradle Plugin_
 - `qualityPlugin`: